Activities in Townsville, North Queensland.

 You can see what Native bees are likely to be in your area on this great link: Bees in your area on the Aussie Bee website.

-Another worthwhile activity to become involved in is The Spring Wild Pollinator Count 2018 that runs November 11th to 18th.
+Another worthwhile activity to become involved in is the annual Spring Wild Pollinator Count.

 Why is Australian Pollinator Week important?